Triansh/Wiki-Searcher/README.md

 # Wiki-Searcher

 A search engine trained from a corpus of wikipedia articles to provide efficient query results.
+The wikipedia dump comprised of approximately 80 GBs of documents.
+The index size ws ~17.5 GBs which was divided into nearly 4000 files containing of indexes, titles, and document frequencies.
+The index files contains ~10 million tokens from the corpus.

 ## Installation